elastos/Elastos.ELA/README.md

 }
 ```

-If you would like to learn more about what other JSON RPC APIs are available for the node, please check out the [JSON RPC API](docs/jsonrpc_apis.md)
+If you would like to learn more about what other JSON-RPC APIs are available for the node, please check out the [JSON-RPC API](docs/jsonrpc_apis.md)

 ## Contribution